cheapjack/DigitalMigrations/docs/Year1_Class1_Rev2.md

 [Ellie Harrison](https://www.ellieharrison.com/), a self confessed recovering data addict who has been recording how much she swims every day for years until she swims the atlantic.
 Also famously connected a vending machine to austerity data, campaigns to [Bring Back British Rail](https://www.bringbackbritishrail.org/) and got roasted by the Daily Record for an Arts Council Funded Project for her to only work within the Greater Glasgow Strathclyde region to reduce her carbon footprint.

 [Sam Thulin](http://www.lancaster.ac.uk/cemore/author/sthulin/) does a [Data Sensor Drone-By](http://www.lancaster.ac.uk/cemore/drone-over-data-centre/)

-# Mo' `webgl` Mo' Problems

-Since writing this I've noticed that with the recent auto updates of Chrome google have messed up `webgl` and have so far failed to do much about it.

-A fix that worked for me was to enable webgl related flags by typing in these addresses into the address bar: `chrome://flags/#ignore-gpu-blacklist` and `chrome://flags/#enable-webgl-draft-extensions`

-Then goto `chrome://settings/` show *Advanced Settings* and under *System* enable the switch *Use hardware acceleration when available* so it's on.

-Failing that use Firefox.
-It's nicer anyway.